Russia claims killing of IS 'minister of war' in Syria

-Russia claimed on Friday to have killed several top commanders of the militant Islamic State (IS) group in an air strike in Syria, including the US-trained “minister of war” who has a $3 million bounty on his head.
+MOSCOW - Russia claimed Friday to have killed several top commanders of the Islamic State group in an air strike in Syria, including the US-trained "minister of war" who has a $3 million bounty on his head.

-In 2016, the United States offered a $3m bounty for information leading to Khalimov's location or arrest.
+In 2016, the United States offered a $3 million bounty for information leading to Khalimov's location or arrest.

 Russia's SU warplanes dropped "bunker buster" bombs on the fighters as they were meeting near Deir Ezzor to discuss how to respond to the advance of the Syrian army, Moscow said.